aitschti/plugin.video.sc19/README.md

 - "Info wall" is the recommended view for listings as you get a little more details about the cam

 ## Todo
-- multi language (enlish only for the moment)
+- multi language (english only for the moment)

+Hope you enjoy!

+(A version for chaturbate with similar features to be released soon)